AusClimateService/npcp/reports/phase1/phase1_report.md

 In general, dynamical downscaling does little to reduce GCM biases in interannual and multi-year precipitation variability.
 A simple replication of the training data outperforms all bias correction methods on cross validation (e.g. Figure 6.2.1).
 With respect to univariate methods,
-QDM tends to perform better than QME, which in turn performs better than ECDFm.
+QDC tends to perform better than QME, which in turn performs better than ECDFm.
 The multivariate methods perform no better than ECDFm and in some cases perform worse.